Saturday, September 9, 2006 at 11:33 AM

 I am the candidate of the Venezuelan fatherland…not one more barrel of oil, not a dollar more, is leaving Venezuela as long as there is poverty and misery in this country.
 [Manuel Rosales]

-NOTE: I don’t mind admitting that even I bought Chavez’s socialist rhetoric of empowering the poor throughout the region.
-But it did not take long before I realized that he was only interested in enlisting regional leaders to enable his paranoid delusions of grandeur.
-And that his agenda had more to do with undermining Bush’s presidency than helping poor countries build sustainable economies.
+NOTE: Even I bought Chavez’s socialist rhetoric of empowering the poor throughout the region.
+But I soon I realized that he was only interested in enlisting regional leaders to enable his paranoid delusions of grandeur.
+And that his agenda had more to do with undermining Bush’s presidency than helping poor countries, including his own, build sustainable economies.

 In fact, it is now patently clear that Chavez is deteremined to emulate Castro by manufacturing fears of a U.S. invasion to maintain dictatorial control over Venezuela and serve as regional martyr for the next 50 years.
 And he has vowed that – if reelected – he would amend the Venezuelan constitution so that he could rule as president for life….